-The attached ZIP contains a sample template and other files you will need to complete the application; download it and unzip it by clicking this button:
+The attached ZIP contains a sample engine model and other files you will need to complete the application; download it and unzip it by clicking this button:

 Creating the Cloudlet #

 First, create a new Cloudlet from the Dashboard by clicking the New Cloudlet button at the bottom right of the

 at the top, there is a name (in this case, Livebase has assigned the default name

 NewCloudlet1) and a URL address; the latter depends on the hosting server where the Cloudlet has been deployed, your username, and the name of the Cloudlet;

 in the middle there are three icons: list of members, engine and database;

 a message at the bottom indicates the status of the Cloudlet: at the moment, it is